ASTR 1210 (O'Connell) Study Guide 18

 the absence of good evidence because they appeal to personal

-power, comfort, or money; may be reassuring; or may fulfill personal
+drama; may offer power, comfort, or money; may be reassuring; may

-wishes.
-The universe of wishes may not be larger than the real
+universe of wishes may not be larger than the real universe, but it

 psychology, leading to various forms of aberrant collective